googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

                                       target_credentials,
                                       target_audience=target_audience)

-IDToken verification can be done for various type of IDTokens using the :class:`google.oauth2.id_token` module
+IDToken verification can be done for various type of IDTokens using the :class:`google.oauth2.id_token` module.
+It supports ID token signed with RS256 and ES256 algorithms.
+However, ES256 algorithm won't be available unless `cryptography` dependency of version at least 1.4.0 is installed.
+You can check the dependency with `pip freeze` or try `from google.auth.crypt import es256`.
+The following is an example of verifying ID tokens:

+    from google.auth2 import id_token

+    request = google.auth.transport.requests.Request()

+    try:
+      decoded_token = id_token.verify_token(token_to_verify,request)
+    except ValueError:
+      # Verification failed.

 A sample end-to-end flow using an ID Token against a Cloud Run endpoint maybe ::